J-Schea29/leaflet-challenge/README.md

 ## Deployment
 The final website looks like this:
 ![image](https://github.com/J-Schea29/leaflet-challenge/blob/main/Map%20picture.png?raw=true)
-Click [here](https://j-schea29.github.io/leaflet-challenge/) to see the final website that has been deployed to Github pages.
+Click [here](https://j-schea29.github.io/leaflet-challenge/) to see the website that has been deployed to Github pages.
 ## Sources
 <https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php>